Wreckage Recovery of Second World War Aircraft

 • the likelihood that the recovery operation will be successful;

-• the degree of difficulty of the recovery operation.
+• the degree of difficulty of the aircraft recovery operation.

 The teams are recovering the wreckage of British and German aircraft.

-Municipalities themselves must take the initiative in recovering aircraft wreckage.
-This is laid down in the Municipalities Act.
+Municipalities themselves must initiate the aircraft recoveries.
+This is laid down in the Municipalities Act (in Dutch).
 A municipality can recover the wreckage of an aircraft if there is a danger to the public, for example.
 Wreckages often contain undetonated explosives.

-Under the national programme municipalities are reimbursed for these costs through the Municipalities Fund’s bomb disposal scheme.
+Under the national programme municipalities are reimbursed for these costs through the Municipalities Fund’s bomb disposal scheme (in Dutch).
 For example:

 • to compensate the owner of the land;